 Once given the go signal from your doctor, know that the foot compression sleeve will help bringing down the swelling on your legs, which are common among pregnant women.

-Take note, if you feel numbness, tingling and foot pain while wearing the compression sleeves while lying down, take it off immediately.
+If you feel numbness, tingling and foot pain while wearing the compression sleeves while lying down, take it off immediately.
 This could be a sign that there’s too much pressure on your arteries and nerves.

 Is it normal that my leg hurts and is more swollen when I wear compression socks?

-No. It’s likely that you’re wearing a foot or ankle sleeve that’s way too tight.
+It’s likely that you’re wearing a foot or ankle sleeve that’s way too tight.
 Remember that compression garments are there to make your tired, aching feet and ankles feel better—not worse.